 7. Witches’ Brew Smoothie

 Shhh… this is just a green smoothie recipe I make all the time!
 Cucumber and lime give it a bright green look that’s perfect for Halloween.
-Just call it by a new name and serve with a peeled grape (eyeball) garnish and you have a spooky snack kids won’t turn down.
+Just call it by a new name and serve it with a peeled grape (eyeball) garnish and you have a spooky snack kids won’t turn down.

 8. Mulled Cider (or Wine!)